poolshark-protocol/docs/site/content/smart-contracts/overview.en.md

 > [**Oracle Reference**](libraries/Oracle.en.md)

 The oracle library allows for price and liquidity data to be aggregated for a wide variety of use cases both on-chain and off-chain.
-This oracle data is turned on by default in all `Range Pools`.
+This oracle data is turned off by default in all `Range Pools`.

 <br/><br/><br/><br/>